-This annual general knowledge competition aims at encouraging local students to stretch their academic abilities and work as a team.
+Our annual general knowledge competition encourages local students to stretch their academic abilities and work as a team.

 This annual competition aims at encouraging local students to always learn more.

-Brain Bowl Academic Tournament is an internationally recognized competition, similar to Jeopardy, but with the questions geared towards high school academic subjects.
-Teams are tested on various subjects, such as Mathematics, English, Science, Caribbean History and current events.
+The Brain Bowl Academic Tournament is a Jeopardy-style general knowledge competition, with questions focused on high school academic subjects.
+Teams from local schools are tested on various subjects, including mathematics, English, science, Caribbean history and current events.

-The aim of the competition is to unite local schools and encourage pupils to stretch their academic abilities, work as a team and develop critical thinking skills.
+Uniting local schools and encouraging pupils to stretch their academic abilities, the annual Brain Bowl also aims to get pupils to work as a team and develop their critical thinking skills.